 - Marinate the salmon

 Grill or bake your salmon 15-18 minutes for frozen or 10-12 for thawed.
-Your salmon is cooked when it flakes easily with a fork and the internal temperature reaches 145º.
+This time will change based on how thick your salmon filets are.
+Cooked salmon is 145º and flakes easily with a fork. - Serve

 Remove salmon from the grill or oven.
 Serve with rice, broccoli, Brussels sprouts, or your favorite veggie.

-Top with remaining sauce and chopped green onions.
-Store leftovers in the fridge for up to 3 days.
+Top with extra teriyaki sauce, sesame seeds, or chopped green onions.
+Store leftovers in an airtight container in the fridge for up to 3 days.

 Recipe Tips: